AnonymousCryptos/Audit-projects/README.md

 ## Audit Philosophy

-I treat audits as a problem of understanding intent versus actual behaviour.
+I approach audits as an exercise in comparing intended behavior with what actually occurs.

 Most critical issues do not come from syntax mistakes, but from gaps between what the system is expected to do and what it actually allows under edge conditions.